cytopia/linkcheck/README.md

 -l        Specify whether to follow redirect URLs or not.
           This argument does not accept parameters.
           Defaults to not following redirects.

+-v        Be verbose and also show affected files.

 --version Show version and exit.
 --help    Show this help screen.